Dion DiMucci: Beginnings with the Belmonts (1957–1960)

 Their initial hit was followed by "No One Knows" and "Don't Pity Me", which also charted the Billboard Top 100.
 This success won a place for Dion and the Belmonts on the ill-fated "The Winter Dance Party" tour with Buddy Holly, Ritchie Valens, the Big Bopper (J.P.
 Richardson), Frankie Sardo and other performers.
-On February 3, 1959 (after a concert stop in Clear Lake, Iowa), Holly and others decided to charter a flight to the next venue rather than travel on the tour bus.
-Dion was invited to accompany the group but decided that he did not want to spend $36 for the flight, as it was the same monthly rent his parents paid for his childhood apartment and he could not justify the indulgence.
+On February 3, 1959, after playing a concert in Clear Lake, Iowa, Holly decided to charter an overnight flight to the next venue rather than travel on the tour bus.
+Dion was invited to accompany him but decided that he would not spend $36 ($382 in 2024) for the flight, as he considered 36 an unlucky number ($36 was the same monthly rent his parents paid for his childhood apartment) and he could not justify the indulgence.
 The plane crashed, killing all on board: Holly, Valens, Richardson and the pilot Roger Peterson.
 Dion and the Belmonts continued on the tour, along with Frankie Sardo, while Bobby Vee (then an unknown artist) performed in Holly's place at the very next concert.
-Jimmy Clanton, Frankie Avalon and Fabian were later added to replace the other now-deceased headliners.
+Jimmy Clanton, Frankie Avalon, and Fabian were later added to replace the other now-deceased headliners.

 Dion and the Belmonts' next single, "A Teenager in Love", was released in March 1959.
 It eventually reached No. 5 on the U.S. pop charts and No. 28 in the UK.
 The group's biggest hit, "Where or When", was released in November of that year, and reached No. 3 on the U.S. charts.
 However, in early 1960, Dion checked into a hospital for heroin addiction, a condition he battled since his mid-teens.
 Further single releases for the group that year were less successful.
 With musical, personal and financial differences between Dion and members of the Belmonts, Dion left the group for a solo career in October 1960.
 By the time of their breakup, all eight Laurie releases had charted on the Hot 100.